Cochliobolus carbonum: Habitat preference, life cycle, dispersal and symptoms development

 Fungi are capable of showing different interactions with their host and different lifestyles depending upon the interaction.
-Different species of Cochliobolus and its anamorphs are associated with different host species as ephiphytes, endophytes, saprophytes and pathogens.
+Different species of Cochliobolus and its anamorphs are associated with different host species as epiphytes, endophytes, saprophytes and pathogens.
 Infected seed is the major source of inoculum of C. carbonum internationally, so it is a quarantined pathogen in Europe and other countries.
 To my knowledge, few studies have been conducted to better understand the life and infection cycle of C. carbonum.
 Cochliobolus carbonum survives as mycelium and resistant chlamydospores on maize debris in the field and on infected seed.
 Conidia serve as a primary source of inoculum dispersed by wind and rain-splash.
 Damp weather and moderate temperature greatly favor sporulation and produce additional inoculum for secondary spread.
 During both pathogenic and saprophytic phases of the lifecycle, this fungus enters and ramifies through intact leaves and obtains nutrients from the host cytoplasm and walls by degrading cell wall components through the production of a variety of extracellular enzymes.
 The symptoms first appear as small, circular to oval, reddish brown to tan lesions and over time become more tan to grayish.
 In general, moderate temperature, high relative humidity, and heavy dew during the growing season favors the development of this disease.
 Senescent corn leaves are an important plant part for the growth and development of C. carbonum, because it provides biochemicals required for the formation of perithecia, asci and ascospores.